 European Day of Languages

-Pupils across our whole school celebrated the European Day of Languages with a packed programme of linguistic and cultural activities - as well as a delicious lunch with a European theme.
+Pupils across the whole school today celebrated the European Day of Languages (26 September) with a packed programme of linguistic and cultural activities - as well as a delicious lunch with an international theme.